dbt-labs/docs.getdbt.com/website/docs/faqs/tests/uniqueness-two-columns.md

 ---
 title: Can I test the uniqueness of two columns?
-Description: “Options to test uniqueness of two columns"
+Description: "Options to test uniqueness of two columns"
 sidebar_label: 'Test the uniqueness of two columns'
 id: uniqueness-two-columns